CaptchaTW/JAVA-MONITORING/README.md

 optional arguments:
   -h, --help      show this help message and exit
 ```
-Does not support JAVA 9 and 10
+Does not support JAVA 9 and 10 (MSI packages not available + deprecated versions)